 William Parsons Anstee, a member of the Kilmore, Victoria Anstee sub-branch in Australia, was born in 1887 at Happy Valley, Golden Plains Shire, Victoria, Australia to parents George Anstee and Louisa Bertha Parsons.
-He was schooled at Dana Street, Ballarat and Skipton State Schools, Victoria, later becoming a carpenter and moving to Ballarat near Geelong in Victoria, where at some point he became the Captain of the Barwon Football Club in Geelong.
+He was schooled at Dana Street, Ballarat and Skipton State Schools, Victoria, later becoming a carpenter and moving to Ballarat near Geelong in Victoria, where at some point, probably in c1910, he became the Captain of the Barwon Football Club in Geelong.

-On 17 August 1914, just after the outbreak of World War One, William enlisted in Geelong into the 8th Battalion (2nd Infantry) Australian Imperial Force as a Private.
+On 17 August 1914, just after the outbreak of World War One, William enlisted in Geelong into the 8th Battalion (2nd Infantry) Australian Imperial Force as a Private (Service Numbers: 186 and 3682).
 In his Attestation Paper he was listed as a “Naturalised British Subject” and had previously served in “Field Artillery“.
 It was also noted that he had an “Australian Coat of Arms tattoo on his right arm” and that he was ‘Church of England’.

 In around October 1914, William sailed with his regiment to Egypt, arriving in December 1914.
 After further training, mixed with defence duties of the Suez Canal, William sailed to Gallipoli in Turkey, taking part in the ‘Landing at Anzac Cove‘ on 25 April 1915.
 He was promoted to Corporal in Gallipoli on 30 April 1915 just after that battle, and then further promoted to Sergeant on 15 May 1915.